School Values

 School Values Awards

-This year was our 5th Annual School Values Awards Ceremony.
-Since the creation of the awards five years ago, we have been witness to so many examples of children demonstrating our school values in one form or other.
+This year was our 6th Annual School Values Awards Ceremony.
+Since the creation of the awards six years ago, we have been witness to so many examples of children demonstrating our school values in one form or other.
 Each half-term, we have continued to recognise those children who have best displayed our school values each and every day.
 In July, we recognised those children who have made truly outstanding contributions to our school values.
 The Awards are as follows;

 The Harry Clarke Articulation Award